shah2129/active-directory-javascript-graphapi-v2/README.md

 ## NOTE- This was created to provide an example of how to call the Microsoft Bookings API.
-## Here is the link to the original repo https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2
+## Here is the link to the original code provided by Microsoft https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2

 ![](https://raw.githubusercontent.com/shah2129/active-directory-javascript-graphapi-v2/quickstart/screenshot_showing_ui.png)